edespino/cloudberry-site/docs/performance/update-stats-using-analyze.md

 title: Update Statistics
 ---

-# Update Statistics in Cloudberry Database
+# Update Statistics in Apache Cloudberry

 The most important prerequisite for good query performance is to begin with accurate statistics for the tables.
 Updating statistics with the `ANALYZE` statement enables the query planner to generate optimal query plans.
 When a table is analyzed, information about the data is stored in the system catalog tables.
 If the stored information is out of date, the planner can generate inefficient plans.